ryanwhowe/websocket-workshop/README.md

 ```

 Where you can see we once again declare an RPC URI but this time as a new key `authorizer`.
-In order to handle the prince role we want to add Edmund's son, Edward of Norwich, to our users
+In order to handle the type-b role we want to add another user, Bob, to our users
 function (inside the `switch` statement):

 ```
-case 'edward':
+case 'bob':
-    return ['norwich', 'prince'];
+    return ['password123', 'type-b'];
 ```

 Now inside the on connection function of the authenticator script we can add another register